 Buttons on the device can be programmed to perform different functions or as shortcuts to installed apps.
-For a list of key names and descriptions, refer to: <a href="technology:refer-to:technology:refer-to
+For a list of key names and descriptions, refer to: techdocs.zebra.com.

 NOTE: It is not recommended to remap the scan button.